topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 ### Goals

-Considering free spaces of nodes for dynamic provisioning.
+- To consider the amount of free node space on when performing dynamic provisioning.

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we